 Learning and memory is the fundamental process through which information is encoded, stored, and retrieved from the nervous system.
 Decades of research have revealed hundreds of genes that are required for an organism to learn and remember normally.
 However, the flip side of the coin, the genes that work in opposition to constrain learning and memory processes, are surprisingly less well known and studied.
 What are these “memory suppressor genes” and how do they limit learning and memory?
 More intriguingly, why do such constraints exist in our central nervous system?
-These are the questions we are studying in the Phan lab.
+These are the questions we are currently studying in the Phan lab.

 Relevance to Human Disorders